 Bug bounty platforms

 When it comes to bug bounty programs, organizations can set up their own from scratch and manage them internally, with bugs being submitted to them directly.
 There are also third-party bug bounty platforms that provide the infrastructure for organizations to set up programs while providing researchers with a clear and managed way to submit vulnerabilities and get rewarded.
-Among the most prominent bug bounty platforms in 2021, some well-established, some fresh in the field, and listed in no particular order, we have:
+Among the most prominent bug bounty platforms, some well-established, some fresh in the field, and listed in no particular order, we have:

 Intigriti is Europe's number-one bug bounty platform and one of the leading crowdsourced security companies.
 Experiencing tremendous growth in popularity recently, Intigriti connects a network of over 30,000 researchers with organizations across the world, resulting in more than 200 active programs at the time of this writing.
 Embracing the power of crowd, Intigriti provides an open and educational environment for researchers and beginners with their newsletters, articles, write-ups and POCs.
 An amazing and welcoming community of researchers is what sets Intigriti apart and will only launch them further as a prominent bug bounty platform to watch.